Association of Islamic Organizations in Zurich: Mission

 On July 1, 2016 the one-year pilot project for Muslim pastoral care within the Swiss Federal Asylum Centers started with VIOZ as a partner organization under the State Secretariat for Migration (SEM).
 During the pilot phase, the SEM is responsible for Muslim spiritual care.
-The applicants, who were recommended to the SEM by VIOZ, had to fulfil a list of criteria drawn up by the official Swiss Churches and the SEM.
+The applicants, who were recommended to the SEM by VIOZ, had to fulfill a list of criteria drawn up by the official Swiss Churches and the SEM.
 The catalog is based on the procedural provisions for the admission and withdrawal of prisons from the canton of Zurich.
-Both VIOZ as well as the individuals recommended were examined by the federal intelligence service and SEM internally.
+Both VIOZ, as well as the individuals recommended, were examined by the federal intelligence service and SEM internally.

 The Government Council of the Canton of Zurich declared in December 2017 the commitment to collaborate with formally not yet recognized religious communities.
 Also, the Swiss Government included at the same time the Muslim spiritual care when releasing the national action plan (NAP) aimed at preventing radicalization and violent extremism.
 Furthermore, the NAP requests that Cantons provide adequate education possibilities for Muslim Care Takers.
-On February 22, 2018 the Canton of Zurich informed the public about the new Muslim spiritual care services for public hospitals and emergency services (MSNS).
-The MSNS has been established by the Canton Zurich, the officially recognized Zurich churches and VIOZ as an official partner.
+On February 22, 2018, the Canton of Zurich informed the public about the new Muslim spiritual care services for public hospitals and emergency services (MSNS).
+The MSNS has been established by the Canton Zurich, the officially recognized Zurich churches, and VIOZ as an official partner.
 Therewith, the Zurich Department of Justice and Home Affairs mandated the MSNS for a 3-year pilot project.
 Before operational, Muslim Care Takers will be quality and security examined within a multilevel assessment process.
-Training and Education has been assigned to the Swiss Center of Islam and Society at the University Fribourg.
+Training and Education have been assigned to the Swiss Center of Islam and Society at the University of Fribourg.

-VIOZ also deals with community topics and has thus commissioned, within the scope of a student internship, to find out how environmentally conscious its members' organizations behave, the importance of environment-conscious behavior in Islam and how to draw Muslims's attention to the topic.
+VIOZ also deals with community topics and has thus commissioned, within the scope of a student internship, to find out how environmentally conscious its members' organizations behave, the importance of environment-conscious behavior in Islam, and how to draw Muslims' attention to the topic.
 As a result, an environmental brochure was developed, which is accessible online.